playcanvas/blog/_posts/2012-08-08-a-multiplayer-3rd-person-shooter-in-html5.markdown

 PlayCanvas were lucky enough to show a demo of our collaborative HTML5 game development toolset at Google I/O a few months back.
 We had a few existing demos of simple games that we had made in order to test the platform.

-However, we really wanted to show something a little more high-end, to showcase the possiblities that HTML5 offers for next-generation browser games.
+However, we really wanted to show something a little more high-end, to showcase the possibilities that HTML5 offers for next-generation browser games.
 With a little under two weeks to go we started work on the demo we'd feature on the show floor.
 A networked multiplayer 3rd-person shooter we descriptively called 'scifi'.
 We’ve since renamed it to the slightly less descriptive D.E.M.O.

 [Try playing D.E.M.O. now](http://apps.playcanvas.com/playcanvas/scifi/latest).
 _**Firefox:** Hiding the mouse cursor only works in Fullscreen mode, press SPACE to toggle fullscreen._